The Basics of VBC Incentive Structures

 Quality Measures

 Track clinical outcomes, patient satisfaction, and adherence to treatment guidelines.
 For example, metrics may include controlling chronic conditions like diabetes or ensuring medication adherence.
+Most VBC contracts incorporate 10–30 quality measures, with quality bonuses typically representing 2–10% of total contract value.

 Cost Benchmarks

 Total Cost of Care (TCOC) is calculated using claims data while providers are fairly reimbursed based on the complexity of their patient population.
+TCOC benchmarks are typically set using 2–3 years of historical claims data and adjusted annually for trends of approximately 3–6% per year.

 Pay for Performance (P4P)